merenlab/anvio.org/help/main/programs/anvi-profile-blitz/index.md

 ## Performance

-The memory use will be correlated linearly with the size of the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>, but once everything is loaded, the memory usage will not increase substantially over time.
+The memory use will be correlated linaerly with the size of the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>, but once everything is loaded, the memory usage will not increase substantially over time.

-With the flag `--report-minimal`, <span class="artifact-p">[anvi-profile-blitz](/help/main/programs/anvi-profile-blitz)</span> profiled on a laptop computer 100,000 contigs that contained 1 billion nucleotides in 6 minutes and used ~300 Mb memory.
-This contigs database had 1.5 million genes, and memory usage increased to 1.7 Gb when <span class="artifact-p">[anvi-profile-blitz](/help/main/programs/anvi-profile-blitz)</span> was run in `--gene-mode`.
+With the flag `--report-minimal`, <span class="artifact-p">[anvi-profile-blitz](/help/main/programs/anvi-profile-blitz)</span> profiled on a laptop computer 100,000 contigs that contained 1 billion nts in 6 minutes and used  ~300 Mb memory.
+This contigs database had 1.5 million genes, and memory usage increased to 1.7 Gb when <span class="artifact-p">[anvi-profile-blitz](/help/main/programs/anvi-profile-blitz)</span> run in `--gene-mode`.
 The flag `--gene-mode` does not change time complexity dramatically.

 Anvi'o has this program because [Emile Faure](https://twitter.com/faureemile) presented us with a challenge: Emile had a ~140 Gb anvi'o <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> that contained nearly 70 million contig sequences from over 200 single-assembled metagenomes, and wanted to learn the coverages of each gene in the contigs database in 200 metagenomes individually.
 Yet the combination of <span class="artifact-p">[anvi-profile](/help/main/programs/anvi-profile)</span> and <span class="artifact-p">[anvi-summarize](/help/main/programs/anvi-summarize)</span> jobs would take **more than 40 days** to complete.
 Since all Emile needed was to learn the coverages from BAM files, we implemented <span class="artifact-p">[anvi-profile-blitz](/help/main/programs/anvi-profile-blitz)</span> to skip the profiling step.
 The run took **8 hours to compute and report coverage values for 175 million genes in 70 million contigs**, and the memory use remained below 200 Gb.

 {:.notice}
 Edit [this file](https://github.com/merenlab/anvio/tree/master/anvio/docs/programs/anvi-profile-blitz.md) to update this information.